sim-codes/sticker-smash/README.md

 # Stciker Smash

 A universal app that runs on Android, iOS, and the web; all with a single codebase.
-Let's get started!

 ## Technologies Used